 Interlaken - Nestled between Lake Thun and Lake Brienz, Interlaken is a modern town offering summer and winter sports, with tandem paragliding being the most popular.

-- The Federal Palace, the seat of government
+- The Federal Palace, seat of government

-- The Bear Pit, a symbol of Bern
+- Bear pit, symbol of Bern

 - The Zytglogge